Sign-in to Account

 Centipedes vs. Millipedes

-Written by Aptive Environmental May 6, 2019
+Written by Aptive Pest Control May 6, 2019

 Centipedes and millipedes occupy a special place in the pest world.
 Unlike other common household pests, these leggy creatures aren’t insects or arachnids.
 Instead, centipedes and millipedes belong to myriapoda, a subphylum of terrestrial arthropods.
 Members of this subphylum are characterized by their long, segmented bodies, many legs, a pair of antennae, and simple, single lens eyes.
 These similarities often lead to centipedes and millipedes being confused for one another, when in actuality, they are quite different.